ghepburn/Girlfriend-Getaways-Cottage-Rental-Website/README.md

 # Improvements
 -	At the time of writing, frontend design via CSS code is not included.
 SASS is looking to be used to build frontend design with advanced CSS features like animations.
 -	The frontend code does not make use of ReactJS Hooks.
 These could be sued to reduce code and further abstract reusable components.
+- A production ready database could be used instead of Apache H2.
+If this website goes to production this change will be made.